yosephb/mcp-practical/README.md

-# Building with Model Control Protocol (MCP): LLM powered Tutor app
+# Building with Model Context Protocol (MCP): LLM powered Tutor app

 A practical demonstration of the Model Control Protocol (MCP) for building an AI powered  educational system